tbhb/typing-graph/docs/roadmap.md

-# typing-graph roadmap
+# Roadmap

-This document outlines planned features and enhancements for typing-graph.
-Items are organized by theme rather than strict priority order.
+This document outlines planned features and enhancements for typing-graph, organized by theme rather than strict priority order.

-## Design principles

-These principles guide feature decisions and explain the library's trade-offs.

-**Minimal dependencies.** Standard library first.
-The only runtime dependencies are `typing-inspection`, `typing-extensions`, and optionally `annotated-types`.

-**SOLID, DRY, YAGNI, KISS.** Simplicity wins.
-A solution covering 90% of use cases beats an elaborate one for edge cases.

-**Secure by default.** Explicit opt-in for any behavior that could process untrusted input unsafely or trigger unexpected code paths.

-**Measure, don't guess.** No speculative optimizations.
-Performance work requires profiling data.

-**Pay for what you use.** Lazy caching, on-demand traversal, and optional integrations that don't import until needed.

-## Metadata querying API
+## Metadata querying APIs

 One of the core value propositions of typing-graph is making metadata accessible.
 While the graph structure captures the full type hierarchy, most users need focused queries: "What constraints apply to this field?" or "Does any nested type have validation metadata?"
 This API provides ergonomic, type-safe access to metadata throughout the graph.